grahamhoyes/django-docker-swarm-example/README.md

 $ docker swarm init --advertise-addr <ip_addess>
 ```

 `<ip_address>` is required, even if we don't plan on attaching other nodes at this stage.
 It should be set to an IP on your private or internal network, not the public IP your server is accessible on.
+If your server only has a public IP, make sure to block whatever port the swarm advertises on (will be printed after initialized) on your server's firewall.

 ### Install Postgres
 Check the [postgres download page](https://www.postgresql.org/download/linux/ubuntu/) for the latest installation instructions.
 Included below are the instructions for postgres 12, the latest version as of the time of writing.